ker2x/webaudio-waterfall/CODE_REVIEW.md

 ## Accessibility
 - Index now includes a noscript message.
 UI elements are standard controls with labels.
-- Consider adding ARIA live region for status updates and ensuring sufficient contrast for text overlay on the canvas.
+- An ARIA live region for status updates is present via role="status" and aria-live="polite".
+- Consider ensuring sufficient contrast for text overlay on the canvas.

 ## Security and Privacy
-- Uses getUserMedia for audio; no data is transmitted.
-Make privacy considerations explicit in README.
+- Uses getUserMedia for audio; no data is transmitted. ~~Make privacy considerations explicit in README.~~
 - Persisted settings do not include sensitive data—OK.

 ## Maintainability